 A growing body of research shows that people living in rural communities experience inequities in health and well-being compared to their urban counterparts.
 Contributing to these inequities are health risk factors as well as geographic, socioeconomic, cultural, and other factors unique to rural communities.
-With funding from the Robert Wood Johnson Foundation (RWJF), the NORC Walsh Center for Rural Health Analysis is conducting a formative research study to explore opportunities for leveraging rural community assets and strengths to fundamentally improve health and equity in rural communities.
+With funding from the Robert Wood Johnson Foundation (RWJF), the NORC Walsh Center for Rural Health Analysis conducted formative research to explore opportunities for leveraging rural assets and strengths to fundamentally improve health and equity in rural communities.

-Central to this effort are partnerships with several organizations to convene regional and national forums, provide feedback and guidance, and disseminate findings.
-Partners include:
+Central to this effort was partnerships with several organizations to convene regional and national forums, provide feedback and guidance, and disseminate findings.
+Partners included:

 - National Rural Health Association

 - National Organization of State Offices of Rural Health

 - Maine Rural Health Research Center

 - East Tennessee State University College of Public Health

 - East Tennessee State University Department of Sociology and Anthropology